uriel1998/ytcs/README.md

  *  This script is intended for personal use and not to be utilized for streaming without permission from the respective YouTube creators.
 Ensure you comply with the terms and conditions from YouTube.

- * It will

 ### TODO

-showing what it does
+TODO - Demo
 TODO - I mean, it's spaghetti code.
 It works, it is nowhere near optimized, and is probably got issues in some way
 TODO - sort grouped by channel age (this is REALLY kicking my ass.)
-TODO - varying video sizes defined
 TODO - filter *EXCLUDE* terms